Contractors start work on Phase 1 of Centennial extension projectNov. 10, 2017

 There are two phases in all.
 Aligned through open land west of the Mesa Springs neighborhood, Phase 2 will build new road south of Van Buren, including the replacement (down to Chestnut Street) of the current Fontanero, which now dead-ends four blocks west of its interchange with I-25.

-The project funding source is $10.45 million from the Pikes Peak Rural Transportation Authority (RTA).
-Initially envisioned by city planners 30-some years ago as a way to relieve traffic on Fillmore Street and its I-25 interchange, the extension is one of the “A-list” RTA projects approved in 2012 by area voters
+The project budget is $13.5 million.
+Initially envisioned by city planners 30-some years ago as a way to relieve traffic on Fillmore Street and its I-25 interchange, the extension is an “A-list” item on the Pikes Peak Rural Transportation Authority (RTA) project list approved in 2012 by area voters.

 Westside Pioneer article